Optimum Internet delivers faster speeds, but T-Mobile 5G Home Internet has stable prices and no extra fees.

 Speed and reliability

 Optimum offers faster plans than T-Mobile.
-Optimum’s plans speed up to 8Gbps, while T-Mobile’s plans only reach download speeds of up to 245Mbps.
+Optimum’s plans speed up to 8Gbps, while T-Mobile’s plans only reach download speeds of up to 415Mbps.

 There’s much more to it than that—hence why T-Mobile scores higher in this category.
 Optimum offers both cable and fiber-based plans.
 Optimum’s fiber plans are the ones that reach those massive speeds and offer symmetrical download and upload speeds.
 The vast majority of Optimum customers, however, only have cable plans available to them.

-T-Mobile is a whole different beast.
-T-Mobile plans range in speed between 72Mbps and 245Mbps, which is fast enough for small households, but not that fast in the grand scheme of things, especially for things like online gaming.
-T-Mobile’s upload speeds are even lower—ranging from 15Mbps to 31Mbps.
-That may not be enough for things like online gaming and uploading video.
+T-Mobile 5G Home Internet is a whole different beast.
+T-Mobile's Rely Home Internet advertises up to 318Mbps download speeds, but typical download speeds could range anywhere from 87 to 318Mbps.
+This is fast enough for small households, but not that fast in the grand scheme of things, especially for things like online gaming.

-As far as reliability goes, T-Mobile is seemingly far ahead of Optimum, which is impressive considering wired connections like Optimum’s are usually more consistent and stable than wireless.
+As far as reliability goes, customers claim T-Mobile is seemingly far ahead of Optimum, which is impressive considering wired connections like Optimum’s are usually more consistent and stable than wireless.

-HighSpeedInternet.com’s customer satisfaction survey for 2023 ranked T-Mobile as second overall in reliability, with Optimum ranking second to last—out of 15 providers.
+HighSpeedInternet.com’s customer satisfaction survey ranked T-Mobile as second overall in reliability, with Optimum ranking second to last—out of 15 providers.

 Dollar value

-Optimum doesn’t offer terrible value for money, but overall, T-Mobile offers better value.
+T-Mobile offers better dollar value than Optimum.
 Optimum’s pricing varies widely, and after a year of being a customer, you can expect your rate to go up from the promotional price to a standard rate.

-Optimum notes that most customers should expect their price to go up by $10 to $30 per month.
+Optimum notes that most customers should expect their price to go up by $15 at a time.
 For fiber customers, the new pricing may still be worth it, but it’s still a bitter pill to swallow, especially when you compare the final pricing to something like Google Fiber or Xfinity.
+You can try your hand at lowering your Optimum bill, but you might not be able to get out of the extra fees like the router rental fee, network enhancement fee, professional installation fee, and more.
+On the plus side, there is a low-cost internet plan that may be a good fit for students, seniors, or low-income families who may qualify for it called Optimum Advantage.
+This plan offers up to 50Mbps internet for $14.99 per month.

-T-Mobile, on the other hand, offers better value overall.
-T-Mobile charges a flat rate of $50 or $70 with no additional fees.
-The two plans offer the same speeds, however for the higher monthly fee you may experience faster speeds because it gets you a better gateway.
-T-Mobile also offers customers a $10 discount on cellular plans that they bundle with home internet plans.
-That said, these rates may not offer the best bang for buck if there’s a solid fiber provider in your area.
+T-Mobile, on the other hand, charges a flat rate starting at $50 monthly with no additional fees, with the Amplified and All-In Home Internet plans offering up to 415Mbps and a high-performance premium 5G gateway.
+T-Mobile also offers customers a $15 discount on cellular plans that they bundle with home internet plans and use AutoPay.
+That said, these rates may not offer the best bang for your buck if there’s a solid fiber provider in your area.
+So if Optimum Fiber is available, it would provide a superior experience.

 Customer experience

-T-Mobile customers, however, are very satisfied with T-Mobile’s service overall.
+T-Mobile customers, however, are very satisfied with their 5G home internet service overall.
 It’s at or near the top of both surveys we noted above, and much of that likely has to do with how easy it is to use T-Mobile’s 5G Home Internet service from the beginning.

 Setting up T-Mobile’s service is simple: When the gateway arrives, simply download the app and follow the on-screen instructions.
 Customers note that it was easy to get in touch with customer service when issues came up, and technical issues were resolved quickly.